01 of 15

 While this may look at a third world country, this is a man doing his laundry in Los Angeles, California in the United States.
 This homeless man bathes and does laundry in the Los Angeles River because he can not find housing in a shelter.

 There are thousands of Americans who face the same situation.
-You can help by volunteering in crises shelters or donating laundry supplies and monetary support.
-Learn more about how you can do laundry for a good cause.Continue to 10 of 10 below.
+You can help by volunteering in crises shelters or donating laundry supplies and monetary support.Continue to 13 of 15 below.

 Puno, Cusco, Peru